 Part of the core of a CDN is geographic proximity.
 The closer in location a server is to a given user (or population of users), the faster the content can reach viewers.
 Therefore, you should always consider your specific audience when choosing a CDN.
 If your core audience lives in coastal China, for example, but your CDN selection has no data centers in that country, your content will suffer unnecessary slowdowns.

 Finally, certain CDNs offer expanded service for high risk websites.
-These services include content mirroring, countering DDoS attacks via load balancing between a number of servers, automatic failover in the event attacks are successful, and other tools.
+These services include, for example, content mirroring, countering DDoS attacks via load balancing between a number of servers, automatic failover in the event attacks are successful, and other tools.

 CDN comparison: Overview of common video CDNs